Declutter After the Holidays & Donate to Others

-During the holidays, we collect more and more items that we simply have no business keeping around.
+During the holidays, we collect more and more items that we simply have no business keeping.
 However, many of us don’t even know where to start decluttering!
-If keeping a clean home is one of your new year’s resolutions, doing a bit of cleaning now can make all the difference for the remainder of the year.
-Here are a few things it’s time to toss or donate in 2016:
+Often, getting rid of our excess is a bit overwhelming.
+If keeping a clean home is one of your New Year’s resolutions, doing a bit of cleaning now can make all the difference for the remainder of the year.
+Here are a few things to toss or donate to start your New Year off right.

 - Unworn Winter Coats